anegg0/cocreate-demo-site/docs/cocreate-whitepaper-intro.md

 It grants governance rights in the **Co:Create** Protocol and management rights over the **Create** treasury.

-The protocol distributes governance of the instance to those who contribute most to it, in other words, those who set up successful instances of the Create Protocol (weighted by how early they set up their instance).
+The protocol distributes governance over the instance to those who contribute most to it, in other words, those who set up successful instances of the Create Protocol (weighted by how early they set up their instance).
 We do this by introducing a hub-and-spoke exchange.
 Each instance, rather than retaining 100% of the tokens they receive, retains most of the tokens, and